-This option displays a table of items that define critical timing parameters of the mainboard.
+These items define critical timing parameters of the mainboard.
 You should leave the items on this page at their default values unless you are very familiar with the technical specifications of your system hardware.
 If you change the values incorrectly, you may introduce fatal errors or recurring instability into your system.